laxminarayanan-art/Cognizancee/Task-6/README.md

 :radio_button: IF YOU HAVE ALREADY REGISTERED LOGIN

->NOTE:ENTER THESE DETAILS ON THE LANDING PAGE
+>NOTE: ENTER THESE DETAILS ON THE LANDING PAGE

 <HR>